-America typically celebrates the 4th of July as a unifying victory for the country, but the road to independence was more divisive and violent than most people realize, according to Thomas Slaughter, the Arthur R. Miller Professor of History at the University of Rochester.
+America typically celebrates the 4th of July as a unifying victory for the country, but the road to independence was more divisive and violent than most people realize, according to Thomas Slaughter, the Arthur R. Miller Professor of History and author of the 2014 book Independence: the Tangled Roots of the American Revolution.
 As we approach Independence Day, Slaughter shares three little known facts about the American Revolution for you to bring to your 4th of July picnic:

 - At no time did more than 45 percent of colonists support the war, and at least a third of colonists fought for the British.
 Unlike the Civil War, which pitted regions against each other, the war of independence pitted neighbor against neighbor.
 Americans were not only rebelling against the mother country, they were fighting each other.